 As described in Note 6, the consolidated financial statements include certain investments whose fair values have been estimated by management in the absence of readily determinable fair values.
 Management's estimates are based on information provided by fund managers and partnership general partners.
-The investments are valued at approximately \$2,051,600,000 and \$2,076,600,000 (73 and 67 percent of total assets) at June 30, 2022 and 2021, respectively.
-Additionally, there are approximately \$342,290,000 and \$291,340,000 in unfunded future commitments related to these investments as of June 30, 2022 and 2021, respectively.
+The investments are valued at approximately \$1,891,900,000 and \$2,051,600,000 (62 and 73 percent of total assets, respectively) at June 30, 2023 and 2022, respectively.
+Additionally, there are approximately \$307,100,000 and \$342,290,000 in unfunded future commitments related to these investments as of June 30, 2023 and 2022, respectively.
 Our opinion is not modified with respect to this matter.